aaronmsimon/unity-kings-of-the-beach/README.md

 #### AI
 - don't chase ball when won't be hit over net [need to come up with better possession logic - serves, hit 3 times]
 - AI Serve to location with random speed based on skill, chance to also go out
-- spike dir based on tactic (needs to be in Athlete for player, too)
+- block dir based on tactic (needs to be in Athlete for player, too)
-- if both of us contact same ball (first hit), last contact will override, but count increases so will hit across
 - issue: was still moving towards net when "pass" is over net instead of changing state in passing testing scene (needs to change state after change of possession)

 #### Player